exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 This is the title screen, showing the games I've got in my saves right now.
 I tend to break up session logs pretty frequently, around 800 to 1000 blocks (for comparison, my *6 Hours to Midnight* AP has 350 blocks, while Noir Nights has around 1000).

 More than that gets unwieldy when scrolling or reviewing prior events -- it's much easier to pull up one of the automatically generated markdown or html logs if I need a recap later.
+There is a search built in to Pythia but it's not what I'd call robust or full-featured.

 Eleven active campaigns might seem like a lot, but I've actually retired quite a few (Kyneros is one of them, for now) since I started.
 The automatic backups also make it easy to feel comfortable deleting games that aren't active -- after copying the backup to somewhere else, of course.

 <center>
 <a href="{{ site.baseurl }}/img/posts/{{page.imagefolder}}/screenshot_2017-04-25-21-04-270001.png" target="new"><img src="{{ site.baseurl }}/img/posts/{{page.imagefolder}}/screenshot_2017-04-25-21-04-270001.png" alt="dunscaith actor panel example"></a><br>